Ashley represents an independent and locally owned professional plumbing team.

 According to the United States Census Bureau, the percentage of residents age 65 and older has increased by nearly three percent since the turn of the century.
 This is largely attributed to the baby boomer generation, who started reaching this threshold in 2005.
 Those still reaching retirement age, including nearly 72.5 million individuals born in the last year of the baby boom, will add to this number by 2030.
 By 2050, the percentage of the population over 65 is anticipated to increase to 20, which would be a 5% increase from today.

 The population boom is also compounded by advances in medical science.
 Today, it is projected that one in twenty women and one in forty men currently age forty or younger will reach 100 years of age.
-In 2030, the number of "centenarians" is expected to more than double.
-Yet, longevity still comes with its challenges.
+In 2030, the number of centenarians is expected to more than double.
+However, longevity still comes with its challenges.

 Per the Center for Disease Control, 16.3% of adults are currently described as living with "any form of physical functioning difficulty."
 In particular, 12% individuals over age 75 require help with personal care from other persons.
 As these numbers are expected to increase, there is a push to find new ways to allow independence regardless of age or ability by adapting the environment to the individual rather than the other way around.

 One of the most challenging areas for these individuals is the bathroom.
 It is often an area that is designed to be compact, with several fixtures that require fine motor skills, repeated up and down movement and balance.
 Here are some examples of changes, both big and small, that can drastically add to the quality of life for these individuals by granting independence that had previously been restricted.